 PAIRING SUGGESTIONS: Rich seafood such as seared scallops or baked crab.
 Fine fish such as Dover sole, turbot and halibut.
 Salmon with a beurre blanc or other butter-based sauce or salmon in pastry.
 Simply grilled veal or pork chops, especially with mushrooms.
 Roast chicken, guinea fowl or pheasant (provided the latter is not too gamey in flavour) Washed-rind cheeses such as Epoisses and Soumaintrain

 VINIFICATION AND AGEING: Harvest takes place during the last week of October.
-Once fermentation is finished the wine is aged in French oak and Acacia barrels, out of which the 1st month the wine is with its lees.
+Once fermentation is complete, wine is aged in French oak and Acacia barrels, out of which the first month the wine is with its lees.

 PRODUCTION: 200 cases (12 pack/750ml)

 LOCATION, SOIL, CLIMATE: Sustainablygrown vines planted from 1930.
 Tended in silica soil at 700 m (2,296 ft) elevation, which is 400ft higher than many vineyards of Rioja Alta.
 Average temperatura during the Aptil - October growing season: 16.3C (61.5F).
 Annual rainfall: 465 mm (18.3').

 TASTING NOTES: Bright yellow-gold.
 Powerful citrus and orchard fruit aromas are enlivened by fennel, ginger, chamomile and iodine.
 Palate-staining Meyer lemon and pear skin flavors show a refreshingly bitter quality and a hint of smokiness.
 Powerful yet lithe wine with a jolt of spiciness sharpening the very long, incisive, citrusy finish.

 All photos: Friederike Paetzold